irony/node-vagrant-skeleton/README.md

 and after that you may use these new cookbooks in your Vagrantfile.

 ### Booting up
-This package uses Ubuntu box (you should be able to use Debian box with no changes to build recipes).
+This package uses Centos box (the original skeleton used Ubunto but I prefer CentOS).
 To download Centos box, type:
 ```sh
 vagrant box add centos https://dl.dropbox.com/u/7225008/Vagrant/CentOS-6.3-x86_64-minimal.box